Quick answer

 Telling it from reprints & book-club editions

-Later Collins impressions and book club editions follow the first; a genuine first is the 1964 Collins printing in first-issue dust jacket.
+Later Collins impressions and book-club editions follow the first; a genuine first is the 1964 Collins printing in the first-issue Farnhill dust jacket with the printed price intact.P-000216

 Frequently asked questions